-Upon completing the experience requirements of the national credentialing organizations, students in the BSDI/non-degree certificate programs are eligible to apply for their particular imaging program's national certification examination.
-The dedicated registry review courses provide a directed study in this endeavor.
+Upon completing the experience and examination requirements of the national credentialing organizations, students in the BSDI are eligible to apply for their particular imaging program's national certification examination.
+The program capstone course provides a comprehensive study in certification preparation.